 So my team and I built the resource that we wanted.
 That's where AlgoDaily's full technical interview course comes in.

 It's not just you-- these are difficult concepts for anyone to grasp by themselves.
 This scarcity has caused top software engineering jobs to pay eye-popping compensation numbers.
 However, we believe that anyone can become fluent.
 In fact, it doesn't have to be a grind.
 You simply need a system that teaches you the right way.

 For each concept, you are guided to intuition.
 We always start with a gentle introduction.
 Then we teach the patterns to crack any problem using that concept.
 Only after you're well equipped with the fundamentals, do we start drilling interview problems in a progressional way.

 You're a busy professional, and don't have all the time in the world to make sense of these fundamentals.
 Our philosophy is that systems, rather than raw willpower, help you achieve your goals.
 You need motivation that is automatic, hard to avoid, and predictable.

 We've sliced up the curriculum into actionable chunks.
-Our cornerstone daily emails give you the lessons to read and challenges to solve each day to ensure that you stay on track.
+Our cornerstone daily emails and 60 day crash course give you the lessons to read and challenges to solve each day to ensure that you stay on track.